-- Integrate Environmental Justice principles into the multi-year program plan. - Integrate Environmental Justice goals and objectives into the WUE Subcommittee's activities. - The WUE Subcommittee chair(s) and/or Program Manager will attend Environmental Justice Subcommittee meetings, as appropriate, based on the agenda. - Include EJ community representatives in grant and loan selection committees. - Include EJ criteria in proposal solicitation criteria. - Take special measures to advertise Proposal Solicitation Packages to disadvantaged communities.
+- Integrate Environmental Justice principles and relevant EJ work plan tasks into the multi-year program plan. - Integrate Environmental Justice goals and objectives into the WUE Subcommittee's activities. - The WUE Subcommittee chair(s) and/or Program Manager will attend Environmental Justice Subcommittee meetings, as appropriate, based on the agenda. - Include EJ community representatives in grant and loan selection committees. - Include EJ criteria in proposal solicitation criteria. - Coordinate with EJ Subcommittee to conduct technical assistance workshops in minority and low income communities to advertise Proposal Solicitation Packages and facilitate proposal submissions from a wider and more diverse population.